 At the Opéra de Lausanne: Siroe (2016), La Vie parisienne (2016), La Donna del lago (2018), Cendrillon (2018) and The White Horse Inn (2021).

-Karolina Luisoni studied fashion at the Krakow College of Art and Design.
-She pursued her training in the field of costumes and textiles at the University of Huddersfield in England.
-Her end-of-course project received a special award from Sir Patrick Steward in 2013, and an award from the Northern Society of Costumes and Textiles.
-She won an international award in a competition organized by Luc Besson in 2015, for the the costumes of his film Valérian et la Cité des mille planètes.
-She designed and made the costumes for several theatre and opera productions in Switzerland and England, and specialized in textile printing, dying and patina of costumes.
+Karolina Luisoni studied fashion at the Cracow College of Art and Fashion Design (SAPU), Poland.
+She pursued her education in the field of costumes and textiles at the University of Huddersfield, England.
+In 2013, her final project “Doctor Faustus” received a special award from Sir Patrick Stewart and an award from the Northern Society of Costumes and Textiles.
+In 2015 she won an international costume competition organised by Luc Besson, for the costumes in his film Valérian et la Cité des mille planètes.
+In 2019, her “Mephistopheles” costume was exhibited at the Moscow State Historical Museum as part of the “Innovative Costume of the 21st Century: Next Generation” exhibition.

 After training as an electrician, Denis Foucart ventured into the world of events and designed the lighting for many events around the world, including Jean Michel Jarre’s concert, produced in Egpyt to usher in the year 2000.
 From 2000 to 2003, he was hired as the lighting director for the international tours of musicals Notre dame de Paris and Roméo et Juliette.
 At the end of 2003, he became the lighting director of the Béjart Ballet Lausanne, and designed his first lighting for ballets with Zarathoustra, La vie du danseur and Le tour du monde en 80 minutes.